-Most of the UN's 17 Sustainable Development Goals (SDGs) can be linked to the company's activities, but we have found that six goals are particularly relevant to Nilorn.
-These six global goals are the ones that we have judged that we have the greatest impact on - in other words, the goals that our business affects the most and where we see the most opportunities to contribute to sustainable development.
+Most of the UN's 17 Sustainable Development Goals (SDGs) can be linked to the company's activities, but we have identified six particularly relevant goals to Nilorn.
+These six global goals are where we have the most significant impact - in other words, the goals our business affect the most and where we see the greatest opportunities to contribute to sustainable development.